-Discover attractive and varied job opportunities at K+S and get to know us as an employer.
-In motivated teams, you will have the opportunity to contribute your knowledge, strengths and ideas in a targeted way.
-In addition, we offer you attractive social benefits, extensive development opportunities, company health management and much more.
+Discover the attractive and versatile job opportunities at K+S and learn more about us as an employer.
+In motivated teams, you have the opportunity to contribute your knowledge, strengths, and ideas in a targeted manner.
+We also offer attractive social benefits, extensive development opportunities, corporate health management and much more.

 Our certificates at the Bernburg plant

 Our products are certified according to international standards and norms.
 Here you can find our current certificates.

 ISO 50001 Certificate

 The history of the salt mine

 After the mining companies ("unions") "Bernburger Kaliwerke" and "Gröna" had been founded in 1911, the actual birth of the plant, which initially focused exclusively on the extraction of potash salts, occurred in 1912 with the start of mining operations for the Bernburg (March 1912) and Gröna (April 1912) shafts.
 As early as 1913, extraction of the popular raw material began and the potash factory started operations.